U.S. case dismissal won't dim regulatory glare for base metals sector

 The case thrown out last week was the highest profile legal action to rock the base metals market and the London Metal Exchange (LME) in almost two decades.

-More than two dozen small aluminum fabricators alleged the defendants had colluded since May 2009 by hoarding metal in warehouses, driving up prices of industrial products from soft drink cans to airplanes.
+More than two dozen small aluminium fabricators alleged the defendants had colluded since May 2009 by hoarding metal in warehouses, driving up prices of industrial products from soft drink cans to airplanes.

-But a judge in a Manhattan court ruled there was no indication the defendants intended to manipulate prices, though it was clear their actions affected the aluminum marketplace.
+But a judge in a Manhattan court ruled there was no indication the defendants intended to manipulate prices, though it was clear their actions affected the aluminium marketplace.

 Analysts said the ruling would also do little to deter the record rise of premiums, a surcharge that consumers pay on top of futures prices to obtain metal.